openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

- Day Three at LatinoWare in Iguassu Falls, Brazil and Iâ€™m having loads of fun meeting some interesting folks here in the Southern Hemisphere.
-Iâ€™m wearing two hats this week, representing openSUSE and GNOME-A11y Outreach.
-Thereâ€™s a lot of stuff going on with the openSUSE Ambassadors here in Brazil and Iâ€™ll post that later on news.opensuse.org once I have gathered up all the photos and tagged them properly.
+ Day Three at LatinoWare in Iguassu Falls, Brazil and I’m having loads of fun meeting some interesting folks here in the Southern Hemisphere.
+I’m wearing two hats this week, representing openSUSE and GNOME-A11y Outreach.
+There’s a lot of stuff going on with the openSUSE Ambassadors here in Brazil and I’ll post that later on news.opensuse.org once I have gathered up all the photos and tagged them properly.